 - Coal mine owner in town where coal mining is the primary source of employment.

-- Government in employment of civil servants, nurses, police
+- The government in the employment of civil servants, nurses, police and army officers.

 Diagram of monopsony

 - In a competitive labour market, the equilibrium will be where D=S at Q1, W1.

 - However, a monopsony can pay lower wages (W2) and employ fewer workers (Q2)

 - The marginal cost of employing one more worker will be higher than the average cost – because to employ one extra worker the firm has to increase the wages of all workers.